 Make a plan for what you want to happen in case you are unable to make decisions due to accident or illness.

-There are also services available to manage your day-to-day finances and look after your property.
+There are also services available to manage your day-to-day finances and look after your property as you get older.
 The service is useful when you need time to focus on health and well-being.

-Basically, you pay in a certain amount from your wages or salary, which is matched by your employer and topped up with an annual bonus from the government.
+With Kiwisaver you pay in a certain amount from your wages or salary.
+That is matched by your employer and topped up with an annual bonus from the government.
 The money is invested for you by approved ‘KiwiSaver providers’ until you are eligible for NZ Super at age 65.

 You can access the money earlier in certain circumstances — for example, if you are ill or have financial hardship or if you are buying your first home.

-Find out more at the Kiwisaver website, and read more about retirement savings on our Retirement page.
+Find out more at the Inland Revenue website, and read more about retirement savings on our Retirement page.

 Read more at the website of the Ministry of Business, Innovation and Employment.